-Alcohol is also a fantastic cleaning product—rubbing alcohol (70% is most common, but 91% works is great, too), denatured alcohol, even gin or plain vodka.
+Alcohol is also a fantastic cleaning product.
+Rubbing alcohol (70% is most common, but 91% works is great, too), denatured alcohol, even gin or plain vodka all work.
 Alcohol is also a disinfectant, as you know from visiting a doctor’s office or hospital.
-The great thing about alcohol as a cleaning agent is that like water, it has a nearly neutral ph—neither acidic or alkaline.
-This makes alcohol the perfect ingredient in your homemade cleaner to not only clean but also protect and preserve beautifully finished wood and laminate floors.
+The great thing about alcohol as a cleaning agent is, that like water, it has a nearly neutral ph—neither acidic or alkaline.
+This makes alcohol the perfect ingredient in your homemade cleaner.
+It not only cleans but also protects and preserves beautifully finished wood and laminate floors.

 Your regular tap water, while safe to drink, may leave water marks and hard water build up on your floors over time.
 The best way to avoid this is to use distilled water in your floor cleaner (available in any supermarket) to eliminate streaking, hard water marks, and mineral build-up.